 When tested in rats using an elevated maze-plus, only the methanolic extract of Damiana Leaf appears to be effective as an anxiolytic at 25mg/kg.
 This is thought to be due to the Apigenin content.
 When increasing the dose 12-fold above the effective anxiolytic dose, Damiana appears to have sedative properties.

 In a pain test in rats (tail-flick test), 10mg/kg Apigenin (one of the main bioactives of Damiana) appears to be approximately as effective as 5mg/kg Morphine Sulfate; the pain reduction was dose-dependent.
-Given an 0.2% Apigenin content of Damiana, this correlates to quite a high oral dose (5g/kg, toxicology untested).
+Given a 0.2% Apigenin content of Damiana, this correlates to quite a high oral dose (5g/kg, toxicology untested).

 Damiana Leaf (methanolic extract) appears to be a weak phytoestrogen, acting on the estrogen receptor with 9% efficacy at 250mcg/mL; this was attributed to the compounds Apigenin (7-O-β-d-glucoside), Z-echinacin and pinocembrin with IC50 values of 10, 20, and 67uM respectively.

-Damiana has been implicated in reducing gastric emptying rate, but the study in question used YGD capsules (Yerba mate, Guarana, Damiana) and causation cannot be placed on Damiana; YGD capsules have been associated with weight loss due to increased satiety.
+Damiana has been implicated in reducing gastric emptying rate, but the study in question used YGD capsules (Yerba mate, Guarana, Damiana) and causation cannot be placed on Damiana.
+YGD capsules have been associated with weight loss due to increased satiety.

 In a study on CCL4-induced liver toxicity, Damiana leaves failed to exert significant protective effects in a Huh7 cell line.

-One study assessing a variety of plants and their ability to induce relaxation on phenylephrine-induced corpus cavernosus contraction (a test for pro-erectile effects) noted inhibition of contraction in the range of 84-95% at 10mg/mL, which was deemed comparable to Damiana Leaf (although Damiana Leaf was not tested); these were more effective than Viagra used as active control, but the concentration of Viagra used was low (35mcg/mL).
+One study assessing a variety of plants and their ability to induce relaxation on phenylephrine-induced corpus cavernosus contraction (a test for pro-erectile effects) noted inhibition of contraction in the range of 84-95% at 10mg/mL, which was deemed comparable to Damiana Leaf (although Damiana Leaf was not tested). these were more effective than the Viagra used as an active control, but the concentration of Viagra used was low (35mcg/mL).